Jay-Idrees/Code-Refactor-Semantic-HTML-CSS/readme.md

 * Using command line/Linux interface for navigation, deployment, inspection and making revisions to files and directories.

-* Most importantly, this website building experience taught the significance of planning the design of a website to guide code structure prior to writing code.
-If this is not done right, code is written on the go w/o reasonable planning of design initially, it will look similar to the the sub-optimal code example.
-Which is haphazard, extraneous, "fragile" and difficult to debug and revise.
+* More importantly, this website building experience emphasized to me the imprortance of taking time in laying out a design format for the website and planning a code "Map" in your mind accordingly, before actually starting to write the code.
+My experience has been that if this step is skipped, the code will look similar to the sub-optimal code shared in the file for comparison.
+As can be noted, the sub-optimal code is haphazard, extraneous, "fragile" and difficult to debug and revise- these vulenrabilities can be minimzed with proper planing at the beginning and making modifications as you go rather than inventing new design features while half the code is written.